isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 C arrays are less safe, and have no advantages over `array` and `vector`.
 For a fixed-length array, use `std::array`, which does not degenerate to a pointer when passed to a function and does know its size.
+Also, like a built-in array, a stack-allocated `std::array` keeps its elements on the stack.
 For a variable-length array, use `std::vector`, which additionally can change its size and handles memory allocation.

 ##### Example